Skip to content

 return result

-Use the Function to Retrieve Query Results
+Use This Function to Get Query Results

 2. Choose the already edited Function and fill in the parameter content;